 Summer of FUV 2017

 A Summer of FUV is a Summer of live music, and this year it also happens to extend into Spring and Fall.
 Not only are we back at the BRIC Celebrate Brooklyn!
-Festival and the Solid Sound Festival, but we're also debuting The WFUV Clubhouse at Forest Hills Stadium.
+Festival and the Solid Sound Festival, but we also debuted The WFUV Clubhouse at Forest Hills Stadium.
 (If you're headed to Forest Hills, come by the WFUV Clubhouse at Portal 4 to high-five a DJ or grab some swag.)
 Here's all the info you need for at-home or outdoor listening: